Breached/PoECurrencyFlipper/README.md

 ### NOTICE

 Thank you for using PoE Currency Flipping Tool.
 Please contact me if you have any feedback.
-If you like this tool and you want to make a donation because of it, please go to: paypal.me/BreachedSD

 Copyright (C) 2017-2018 Breached <breachedsd@outlook.com>